lisa-schnei/lisa-schnei/ReadMe.md

 ## About Me

 📍 Living in Stockholm <br/>
-⚙️ Transitioning into Operations, Process Improvement & Process Mining 💪🏼 Unique blend of skills: **analytics, insights, project management & process thinking** 💥 Always learning new things at work and in life<br/>
+⚙️ Transitioning into Operations, Process Improvement & Process Mining<br/>
+💪🏼 Unique blend of skills: **analytics, insights, project management & process thinking**<br/>
+💥 Always learning new things at work and in life<br/>
 💬 Languages: 🇩🇪 German 🇬🇧 English 🇸🇪 Swedish

 ### I bring:
-📊 A solid foundation in analytics & research
+📊 A solid foundation in analytics & research<br/>
-🧩 A problem-solving mindset with a systems-thinking approach 🛠️ Hands-on experience managing projects and improving processes 🔁 A curiosity-driven attitude and love of continuous improvement
+🧩 A problem-solving mindset with a systems-thinking approach<br/>
+🛠️ Hands-on experience managing projects and improving processes<br/>
+🔁 A curiosity-driven attitude and love of continuous improvement

 <div id="badges">